-However, the proposal received significant opposition from environmental groups and was never elevated to a final rule after the comment period ended.
+However, the proposal received significant opposition from environmental groups and was never elevated to a final rule after the comment period ended in January.

-Earlier in October, seven Republican lawmakers wrote to Wheeler, saying that the existing regulation on gliders could put the industry in “financial ruin” and asked for the compliance date to be pushed back.
+Last week, seven Republican congressmen wrote to Wheeler, saying that the existing regulation on gliders could put the industry in “financial ruin” and asked for the compliance date to be pushed back.